 Do you use bentonite clay or something else regularly as a part of your detox routine?
 I would love to hear what you have to say in our comment section.
 Please inspire each other!

-As a Naturopathic Doctor, I specialize in addressing the underlying issues related to thyroid, autoimmunity, digestion, chronic congestion, and adult acne.
+As a registered Naturopathic Doctor in the state of Colorado, I specialize in addressing the underlying issues related to thyroid, autoimmunity, digestion, chronic congestion, and adult acne.
 If you’re interested in working with me, schedule a free “Is this a good fit?” office or phone consult so that you can find out how I can help you.

 (Amazon Affiliate links are located in this post.)